The Career Pathway Development Process

 Many states are increasing their investment in career pathways that increase credential attainment and employment for youth and adults.
 Perkins V and the Workforce Innovation and Opportunity Act (WIOA) both offer funds to support pathway development.

 SREB’s career pathway consultants work with secondary, postsecondary, industry and workforce leaders to identify labor market needs in the state or region and design seamless pipelines leading from high school to postsecondary programs and good jobs.
+New pathways might begin with our Advanced Career curricula or target other high-demand, high-tech fields in the state or region.

 The pathways SREB develops in partnership with states, districts or regional consortia are effective, affordable and sustainable.
 We: